mrcnski/believeobey.live/about.md

 {% include verse.html
 text="Even so **faith, if it has no works, is dead in itself**." verse="James 2:17"
 %}

+{% include verse.html
+text="... that you may **obey** Jesus Christ and be sprinkled with his blood: Grace to you and peace be multiplied." verse="1 Peter 1:2"
+%}

+{% include verse.html
+text="**This is how we know that we know him: if we keep his commandments.** One who says, “I know him,” and doesn’t keep his commandments, is a liar, and the truth isn’t in him." verse="1 John 2:3-4"
+%}

+{% include verse.html
+text="**Blessed are those who do his commandments, that they may have the right to the tree of life**, and may enter in by the gates into the city." verse="Revelation 22:14"
+%}

 <h2 id="comments">Comments</h2>